 Our Service Area

-We provide free electronics recycling pickup across the entire Dallas-Fort Worth metroplex.
+We’re headquartered in Southlake at 577 Commerce St, and we provide free electronics recycling pickup for businesses across the entire Dallas-Fort Worth metroplex.
 Our 22 service cities include:

 Dallas, Fort Worth, Arlington, Plano, Irving, Garland, Grand Prairie, McKinney, Frisco, Mesquite, Denton, Carrollton, Richardson, Lewisville, Allen, Flower Mound, North Richland Hills, Mansfield, Rowlett, Euless, DeSoto, and Cedar Hill.